Timelordlulu/Blog/_posts/2021-08-08-Simple-Database-Implementation-(Execution).md

 When implementing `aggregate` function, we need to do it case-by-case.
 If the field is an Integer field, we need to support COUNT, SUM, AVG, MIN, and MAX.
 If the field is a String field, we only need to implement COUNT.
 The `IntAg` and `StringAg` have a function called `mergeTupleIntoGroup()`, it can transfer a tuple to its aggregate form. so we can simply call the aggregate form iterator in `Aggregate` class.

 ## Reflection
 Operators are the basic functions of a database, but they are also extremely important.
 Designing efficient and extendable operators will largely increase the speed of the database.
 I will talk about the design of `Join` and `Aggregate` operators here.

 I implemented `join` using Nested Loop Joins, which is the most simple but more costing way of join algorithm.
 The principle is simple as the pseudocode below:
 ```
+// Nested Loop Joins
 for each row in t1 {
     for each row in t2 {
         if row satisfies join contitions: